Taking Care of Parents: 10 Things Adult Children Caregivers Must Know

 Taking Care of Elderly Parents: Stay at Home and Beyond

 Managing the day-to-day care needs of parents, working with the healthcare system, managing family disagreements, working with outside providers, and more are included in the online course Taking Care of Elderly Parents at Home.
-This online course can change the course of caring for parents.
+This online course can change the course of caring for parents and reduce stress for caregivers.

-When caregivers learn the importance of discussing care needs and have the ability to anticipate future needs, the stress of being a caregiver feels more manageable.
+When caregivers learn the importance of discussing care needs and anticipate future needs, the stress of being a caregiver feels more manageable.
 The online course for caregivers features video and podcast modules that can be accessed 24/7.
 Click below to learn more about the course.

-Click Here For More Information About the Course
+Interested in Fast-Forwarding Your Learning to Make Caring for Loved Ones Easier?
+Click Here For More Information About the Online Webinar Course